DaWu Mountain: Natural resources

-The area is between the tropical zone and the subtropical zone, is a transitional zone with distribution of various flora in south China.
-With superior natural condition, the Dawu Mountain Nature Reserve, as one of the most well-preserved natural ecological system in southwest Guangdong, abounds in animal and plant resources, including a wild range of rare species, and has contained tremendous economic plant resources.
+The area is between the tropical zone and the subtropical zone, and is a transitional zone with distribution of various flora in south China.
+With superior natural condition, the Dawu Mountain Nature Reserve, as one of the most well-preserved natural ecological systems in southwest Guangdong, abounds in animal and plant resources, including a wild range of rare species, and contains tremendous economic plant resources.

 Vegetation

-The forest coverage of this area is about 98%, which plant resources are rich and there are 195 families, 703 genera and 1453 species of wild higher plants in which 20 species are under national protection and 3 species under provincial protection.
-Medicinal plants over 500 species and include gynostemma pentaphyllum, Paris polyphylla, dysosma versipellis and Dendrobium nobile, which are renowned throughout the country.
+The forest coverage of this area is about 98%, and plant resources are rich.
+There are 195 families, 703 genera, and 1453 species of wild higher plants, of which 20 species are under national protection and three species are under provincial protection.
+There are over 500 species of medicinal plants, including Gynostemma pentaphyllum, Paris polyphylla, Dysosma versipellis, and Dendrobium nobile, which are renowned throughout the country.
 Some trees are very old and famous, notably the Han Dynasty Cypresses (planted 2,100 years ago by Emperor Wu Di of the Han dynasty), 'Welcoming Guest Pine' (500 years old) and 'Fifth Rank Pine' (named by Emperor Qin Shi Huang of the Qin dynasty and replanted some 250 years ago).

 Rare animals

-Among them, the first class protected animals are the leopard, Elliot's pheasant, yellow-bellied pheasant, monitor lizard, boa.
-The second class protected animals are the Crested Serpent Eagle, Palea steindachneri, Rana tigerina, giant salamander, pangolin, rasse, golden cat.
+The first class protected animals include leopards, Elliot's pheasants, yellow-bellied pheasants, monitor lizards, and boas.
+The second class protected animals include crested serpent eagles, Palea steindachneri, Hoplobatrachus tigerinus, giant salamanders, pangolins, rasses, and golden cats.

 Natural landscape

 The area is 38 km from downtown XinYi city.
 It is one of eight scenic spots of XinYi.
-Because of the southeast side of it is influenced by the Pacific climate, in addition it has big amplitude of temperature changes, so that the clouds and mist drift through the mountains, providing tourists the wonderful sights to appreciate.
+Because its southeast side is influenced by the Pacific climate, it experiences drastic temperature changes, so that the clouds and mist drift through the mountains.

 Local legend

-In ancient times, it was a tremendous jade called south jade that in the bottom of the lake.
+In ancient times, a tremendous jade called south jade was said to be at the bottom of the lake.
 It was said that people who bathed in that lake would have bright white skin.
-So there were seven fairies from the welkin spending a whole day for bathing in that lake on midsummer every year.
-One year, a cow boy who gazed his cattle and horses near the lake and then peeped the sight of bathing by those fairies.
-After one of those fairies called Scarlet who found that they had been peeped by that cowboy, she breathed on the lake surface, leading to make the mountain surrounded by wind and fog so that the cowboy was not able to see them at all, which is the reason of the name of DaWu mountain.
+Seven fairies from the welkin spent a whole day bathing in that lake on midsummer every year.
+One year, a cowboy grazing his cattle and horses near the lake saw the fairies bathing.
+When one of the fairies learned they had been seen, she breathed on the lake surface, causing the mountain to be surrounded by wind and fog so that the cowboy was not able to see them at all, which is the reason for the name of DaWu mountain.